Chemical Pumps Information

-Chemical pumps are pumps designed to move chemicals or chemical slurries.
+Chemical pumps are designed to move and withstand chemicals and chemical slurries.
 They are designed and constructed to handle substances with varying levels of viscosity, corrosiveness, and abrasiveness.
 Some of these pumps are also metering pumps, which provide flow measurement and control for applications which require precise volumes of chemicals.

 The next step to sourcing a chemical pump is determining the performance specifications required.
 The primary specifications to consider include: